CodingGardian/Cross-Engine/README.md

+# Due to complications with other projects, this is on hiatus...

 # Cross-Engine Ver: 0.0.1
 My first ever engine (and definitely not the last).
 Limitations and goals of software is based off of John Carmacks DOOM 1993 engine.
 Written in C++ and SFML